Titanic victim probes depths of mind to uncover past life experiences and lead those hurting to present-day solutions.

 “Some clients learned on Dr. Oz that hypnosis could work for pain management,” says Sarah, adding that hypnosis can help a client “get to the root cause of what is going on.”

 Sarah has aided others discover the source of their problems for 18 years.
-Trained at the Florida Institute of Hypnotherapy in Tampa, she is registered with the American Council of Hypnotist Examiners and became qualified as a Quantum Healing Hypnosis Technique practitioner.
+Trained at the Florida Institute of Technology in Tampa, she is registered with the American Council of Hypnotist Examiners and became qualified as a Quantum Healing Hypnosis Technique practitioner.
 QHHT is a modality the late Delores Cannon developed to access the higher self, gain insight and deep knowledge, and explore past life patterns and karma.

 “I love my job,” says Sarah.
 “What usually happens is most people might come for regular hypnotherapy and after we kind of start clearing stuff and start finding out more about themselves, and I start educating them because I am a spiritual teacher, so it brings up a lot of conversations about ‘why am I in this same relationship like four times now?’”